-Founded by some of the top experts in nutrition, PN is a hub for cutting edge, evidence-based nutrition coaching methodologies fine-tuned through an entrepreneurial scope of practice.
+Founded by some of the top nutrition experts, PN is a hub for cutting-edge, evidence-based nutrition coaching methodologies fine-tuned through an entrepreneurial scope of practice.

 You can check out a full Precision Nutrition review here for more info on this certification.

-To get more value out of your PN certification, it is advisable to register for it through the ISSA website.
+To get more value out of your Precision Nutrition Level 1 certification, it is advisable to register for it through the ISSA website.

 Doing this will make it possible for you to register for the program at your convenience rather than waiting for 3-6 months when it will be available on the PN website.

 Another benefit you will enjoy is getting the ISSA personal training certification alongside the PN cert at the same cost (That is a massive discount for you).

 Lastly, having a fitness and nutrition certification gives you an edge, a better understanding, and treatment of the client’s issues.

 Signing up for PN through ISSA means you have access to two different support channels that will gladly help you resolve any issues you may be facing.